-To summarise, a lower scale building would not achieve the desired density, bulk or scale relative to the surrounding built form, reflective of the need for the building's visibility to be maintained from each street corridor.
-A compliant built form would not result in a more positive outcome for the desired built form.
+To summarise, a lower scale building would not achieve the higher planes relative to the surrounding built form, reflective of the need for the building's visibility to be maintained from each street corridor.
+A compliant built form would not result in a positive outcome for the desired built form.